 But as promised, the sportsbook opened in its new and permanent space a few weeks later, complete with nine self-service kiosks and lounge areas.

 Golden Nugget Sportsbook online site is an unknown at this point, but a likely possibility in the future.

 Borgata runs a temporary sportsbook out of its current horse racing betting area, which is allowable under current sports betting regulation.
 They do, however, have plans to build a stand-alone sportsbook in the future.

 Its land-based sportsbook has 100 seats and 10 betting windows.

 Borgata is owned by MGM Resorts, which means that a playMGM sports betting app was always a likely scenario.
 On Aug.
 22, playMGM opened its online app in New Jersey.

 There may be a couple more online sportsbooks in Borgata’s future, as its parent company has a partnership with international sportsbook operators GVC and Boyd Gaming.

 Ocean Resort Casino: In-person

-The William Hill Sports Book @ Ocean Resort claims to be the best in the business, with nearly 7,500 square feet of space.
+The William Hill Sports Book at Ocean Resort claims to be the best in the business, with nearly 7,500 square feet of space.
 It sits in the center of the casino floor and features seating, a bar, TVs and plenty of betting windows.
-The grand opening of the new Ocean Resort sportsbook occurred Sept.
+The grand opening of the new Ocean Resort Sportsbook occurred Sept.
 6.